Google Cloud Spanner update includes SLA that promises less than five minutes of downtime per year

 But the product lacked support across multiple regions, meaning you could only house a Cloud Spanner database within a single location.
 That changed today with the announcement of multi-region support, which means that companies can put the database closer to users.
 That should result in a more responsive experience with lower latency.

 When Google announced the Beta of Cloud Spanner earlier this year, it sounded almost magical.
-It is a database that gives developers the transactional consistency of a SQL database with the scalability of the the NoSQL variety.
+It is a database that gives developers the transactional consistency of a SQL database with the scalability of the NoSQL variety.
 It is a rare combination and companies like Evernote and Marketo are using Cloud Spanner today.

 The company claims you can be up and running in 4-clicks, but in reality if you are migrating an existing database to Cloud Spanner, it could be more complex.
 Srivastava says it really depends on the type of system.
 Obviously, those companies starting with a brand new application are going to get going faster than those rearchitecting an existing database system to work on Cloud Spanner, she said.Featured Image: Getty Images